Mississauga Sports and Entertainment Centre: Basketball

 The National Basketball League of Canada announced that the Oshawa Power would relocate to Mississauga and play as the Mississauga Power at the Hershey Centre starting in the 2013–14 season.

 The Toronto Raptors announced that beginning in the 2015–16 season, they would have a team in the NBA Development League in Mississauga and play as the Raptors 905 at the Hershey Centre.
 The Toronto Raptors organization acquired the Power.
 The team departed from the NBLC to join the NBA D-League as the Raptors 905.
 In 2017 and 2018 the Raptors 905 hosted both the NBA G League Showcase as well as the G League Finals at the arena.

 Figure skating

-The arena has hosted the Skate Canada International figure skating competition, part of the ISU Grand Prix of Figure Skating series in 2000, 2003, 2011 and in 2016.
-The venue is also host to this competition in October 2022.
+The arena hosted the Skate Canada International figure skating competition, part of the ISU Grand Prix of Figure Skating series, in 2000, 2003, 2011, 2016, and 2022.

 It hosted the Canadian Figure Skating Championships for the first time in 2013 and again in 2020.